chqiu6/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+DOM is
 2. What is an event?
+Event is
 3. What is an event listener?
+Event listener is
 4. Why would we convert a NodeList into an Array?
+We should convert a Nodelist into an array because
 5. What is a component?
+Component is
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions